 What could be mistaken for a creation of a mad scientist is actually an industry game changer.
-At the Sandvik company Seco, the application of QR codes on its products is improving traceability and boosting sustainability goals.
+At the Sandvik company Seco, the application of data matrix codes on its products is improving traceability and boosting sustainability goals.

-At the Seco Innovation Laboratory in Fagersta, Sweden, R&D technician Jan Gravningsbråten, could easily be mistaken for a mad scientist, surrounded by blinking red lasers, trays of inserts under observation, diagnostic equipment and countless other measuring devices, all in aid of his ongoing work with data matrix codes, also known as QR codes.
+At the Seco Innovation Laboratory in Fagersta, Sweden, R&D technician Jan Gravningsbråten, could easily be mistaken for a mad scientist, surrounded by blinking red lasers, trays of inserts under observation, diagnostic equipment and countless other measuring devices, all in aid of his ongoing work with data matrix codes.

 Gravningsbråten’s current work came out of a “eureka” moment three years ago, when he had the idea that if data matrix codes could be laser-etched onto every single insert and holding tool produced by Seco – 50 million or so a year – the advantages for the business would be incalculable in terms of traceability and sustainability throughout a product’s entire life cycle.
 Fast-forward three years and his idea has become reality for Seco’s popular Turbo 16 family of square holder cutters.